Marcosxx1/Car-Rent-gin-golang-/README.md

 ## Business Rules (BR)

 ### Car Registration
-- Prevent car registration with an existing license plate.
+- Prevent car registration with an existing license plate. :white_check_mark:
-- Disallow changing license plates of already registered cars.
+- Disallow changing license plates of already registered cars. :o:
-- Register cars with an availability status by default.
+- Register cars with an availability status by default. :white_check_mark:
-- Only administrators can perform car registration.
+- Only administrators can perform car registration.  :o:

 ### Car Specification Registration
-- Specifications must not be registered for non-existing cars.
+- Specifications must not be registered for non-existing cars. :white_check_mark:
-- Registering the same specification for the same car should not be allowed.
+- Registering the same specification for the same car should not be allowed. :o:
-- Only administrators can register car specifications.
+- Only administrators can register car specifications.  :o:

 ### Car Image Registration
-- Users can upload multiple images for the same car.
+- Users can upload multiple images for the same car.  :o:
-- Users responsible for registration should be administrators.
+- Users responsible for registration should be administrators.  :o:

-### Car Rent
+### Payments
-- Rentals must be for a minimum of 24 hours.
-- Users must not be able to register a new rental if they already have one.
-- Users must not be able to register a new rental for a car that is already rented.
+- Validation mechanisms to ensure accurate payment details. :o:
+- Robust error handling to enhance user experience. :o:
+- User authentication and authorization for secure payment transactions. :o:
+- Comprehensive documentation covering payment processing and error handling. :o:

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or bug fixes.